Semantic Memory Systems

 About

 Decades watching organizations build systems that don't remember correctly.
 Documents drift.
-Knowledge bases lie.
+Knowledge bases contradict themselves.
 AI amplifies the problem.

-We fix this with architecture that makes truth verifiable and lies detectable.
+We fix this with architecture that makes truth verifiable and hallucinations detectable.

 Your AI needs memory architecture—canonical truths, verified claims, and infrastructure to say "I don't know."